Thin Layer Chromatography Interview Questions and answers:

 Q15: What is the Retardation factor (Rf) in TLC?

-A: The retardation factor is a ratio of a distance from a point of application to the center of the spot and the distance traveled by the solvent front from the point of application.
+A: The retardation factor is a ratio of the distance from a point of application to the center of the spot and the distance traveled by the solvent front from the point of application.

 The distance traveled by a solute (Sample solution) to the distance traveled by solvent.